pythtb/pythtb/docs/source/contributing/documentation.md

 - Use See Also links rather than repeating content
 - Add reference knowledge where helpful

-## Writing .ipynb examples
+## Writing .ipynb tutorial notebooks

-To add new examples, create a new Jupyter notebook in the `docs/source/examples/` directory.
+To add new tutorials, create a new Jupyter notebook in the `docs/source/tutorials/` directory.
 Ensure that the notebook is well-documented and includes explanations of the code.
-After adding the notebook, rebuild the documentation to include it in the examples section.
-Upon building, Sphinx with the `myst-nb` extension will convert the notebook into a static HTML page and link it appropriately in the examples section of the documentation.
+After adding the notebook, rebuild the documentation to include it in the tutorials section.
+Upon building, Sphinx with the `myst-nb` extension will convert the notebook into a static HTML page and link it appropriately in the tutorials section of the documentation.
 See [MyST-nb documenation](https://myst-nb.readthedocs.io/en/latest/authoring/jupyter-notebooks.html) for syntax details.

-We have added a custom template for auto-generating a converted .py script from the .ipynb file, which is stored in the `build/dirhtml/examples_py/` directory when building with `dirhtml`.
+We have added a custom template for auto-generating a converted .py script from the .ipynb file, which is stored in the `build/dirhtml/tutorials_py/` directory when building with `dirhtml`.
 Each notebook will have a link at the top to download the .ipynb and .py script versions.

-We use Binder to host live, interactive versions of the example notebooks.
+We use Binder to host live, interactive versions of the tutorial notebooks.
 The configuration of Binder is in the root directory under the `.binder/` folder.
-Each example notebook has a "Launch Binder" button at the top that links to the live version hosted on Binder.
+Each tutorial notebook has a "Launch Binder" button at the top that links to the live version hosted on Binder.
 See the [Binder documentation](https://mybinder.readthedocs.io/en/latest/) for more details on how this works.

 ## Troubleshooting